deads2k/community/contributors/design-proposals/thirdpartyresources.md

 In "normal" Kubernetes APIs, if I have a persisted resource in the same group with the same name in v1 and v2, they are backed by the same underlying object.
 A change made to one is reflected in the other.
-API clients, garbage collection, namespace cleanup, version negotiation, and controller all build on this.
+API clients, garbage collection, namespace cleanup, version negotiation, and controllers all build on this.

 The convertibility of Kubernetes APIs provides a seamless interaction between versions.
 A TPR does not have the ability to convert between versions, so this experience is broken.

 Allowing a single, user specified version for a given TPR will provide this semantic by preventing server-side versioning altogether.
+All instances of a single TPR must have the same version or the Kubernetes API semantic of always returning a resource encoded to the matching version will not be maintained.

 ### Avoiding Naming Problems